 By WealthCounsel Staff on Aug 19, 2022 10:00:00 AM

-Graduation is a busy and emotional time for parents and their children, especially if the child will be going off to college or moving away.
+Back to school is a busy and emotional time for parents and their children, especially if the child will be going off to college or moving away.
 Parents may not realize, however, that turning eighteen is even more life-changing for their child than moving into a dorm room or registering for college classes.
-The milestone of graduation is the ideal time for you to reach out to clients, leads, and referral sources to help parents and their graduates adapt to the legal realities of adulthood.
+This milestone is the ideal time for you to reach out to clients, leads, and referral sources to help parents and their children adapt to the legal realities of adulthood.
 Read on to learn more about how estate planning for young adults can give the entire family peace of mind.